Running your own business and being your own boss is a fantastic route to go down.

 That way, you can see what information goes in each section and complete the task more quickly.

 When working online, tax calculators will work out how much you owe.
 The amount will depend on your income tax band.
 For some people, the tax will be deducted automatically from wages and pensions.

 There’s also a different rate for Capital Gains Tax if you need to pay it—if you sell shares or a second home, for example.

 7. Get ahead of the game

-According to Shaw Gibbs, if you need to send a Self Assessment tax return, it is worth submitting it as soon as possible after 6 April in any tax year so you can plan your finances for the year around any tax liabilities or refunds.
+According to Shaw Gibbs, if you need to send a Self Assessment tax return, it’s worth submitting it as soon as possible after 6 April in any tax year so you can plan your finances for the year around any tax liabilities or refunds.